 The UofMosaic Fellowship Program is the university campus-based initiative of the Mosaic Institute.
-Our dynamic program invests in student leaders who have a commitment and connection to global issues.
-It creates a meaningful platform where young people are able to contribute to stronger, more equitable, and peaceful communities on their campuses and around the world.
+Our dynamic program invests in student leaders who have an interest in difference and a commitment to promoting diversity and equity on their campuses.

-With support from BMO Financial Group, The Mosaic Institute is re-framing how students see each other and their role as responsible Canadian and global citizens.
+With support from BMO Financial Group, and the Ministry of Heritage, The Mosaic Institute is re-framing how students see each other and their role as responsible Canadian and global citizens.

 The Mosaic Institute believes that an equitable and thriving society is possible when different people experience themselves as valued members of society.
 We strive to demonstrate that our difference are not problems; they are the solution.
 We use dialogue, research, and social action to showcase how difference is the source of solutions to social challenges at home and abroad.

 First, Fellows gain skills in design thinking, social entrepreneurship, and advocacy.
 Next, with mentorship from Mosaic, Fellows are gathered in Toronto twice throughout the Fellowship to learn, design and implement a social action initiative on their campus.
 Finally, together across 9 campuses, Fellows learn to collaborate effectively with their peers to affect real change.

 If you have more questions or want to learn more about the UofMosaic Fellowship program, please contact our Program Director, Pallak Arora at email@example.com.